dcorbe/python-fastapi-example/README.md

-# Bridge Security Solutions Backend
+# FastAPI Demo
-This is primarily a [FastAPI](https://github.com/fastapi/fastapi) which is intended to be used as a teaching tool and reference for building web APIs with Python.
+This is primarily a [FastAPI](https://github.com/fastapi/fastapi) application which is intended to be used as a teaching tool and reference for building web APIs with Python.

 ## Table of Contents